pafernanr/dynflowbrowser/README.md

 ## Overview

+- DynflowBrowser is based on [DynflowParser](https://github.com/pafernanr/dynflowparser/).
-- DynflowBrowser reads Dynflow csv files from a sosreport and saves the data to a SQLite file.
+- Compared to previous application, DynflowBrowser is much more FASTER because it does not generate all Action pages but only saves data to a SQLite file.
-- The database is used to obtain Tasks, Actions and Steps details.
-- Generates Dynflow and also Pulp statistics by execution time.
 - There are available two interfaces for analyzing Dynflow execution:
-  - **Terminal Browser**: Fast keyboard-driven TUI for console-based analysis
+  - **Terminal Browser**: Fast keyboard/mouse-driven specifically designed TUI Dynflow browser.
-  - **HTTPD Service**: Web interface accessible from any browser
+  - **HTTPD Service**: Web interface accessible from any browser.

+## How it works?

+1. It reads Dynflow csv files from a sosreport and saves the data to a SQLite file.
+   - Imported data can be filtered using similar sintax as the well known `foreman-rake`.
+E.g:
+      ~~~
+      # foreman-rake foreman_tasks:export_tasks TASK_SEARCH='result != success' TASK_DAYS=3
+      #
+      # dynflowbrowser --search="result != success" --task-days 3
+      ~~~
+2. The database is used to get the Tasks details while browsing using the TUI or HTTP server.
   - HTTPD Service can be started in background while using the Terminal Browser.
   - Share HTTP or SSH tunnel access with colleagues to dig into the same Dynflow data.
+3. Dynflow and Pulp statistics by execution time are available for all/specific Tasks.

 ## Key Features